 Mario Bouchard founded iBwave Solutions in 2003.
-At the time, Mario had been an expert in in-building wireless systems for over 15 years working for telecommunication giants Bell and TELUS Mobility.
+At the time, Mario had been an expert in in-building wireless systems for over 15 years working for telecommunication giants Bell and TELUS Mobility; he had niche expertise.
 His business partners were software developers who had the experience of shipping software.

 When they brought in serial entrepreneur Mike Cegelski as CEO of the company, they already knew they were solving a real problem; it was a problem they had seen first-hand at Bell, TELUS and Rogers.

 Among the four partners, they knew the market and the pain points, they understood the customers, they had the ability to ship quality products and they had extensive knowledge of the related markets.

 When their prototype for what became iBwave Design was ready, they went to tradeshows specialized in in-building wireless services to validate the need.